GT-Technology/vinotrust-brand-system/README.md

 # VinoTrust Brand System

+VinoTrust is always one word with a capital V and a caplital T.

 ## Logo

 Logo should be on nutural white or dark grey backgrounds only.
 The clearspace around the logo is equal to the cap height of the logo.